aayla-secura/tes-0MQ/README.md

 1. **Filename**

+   Basename for the hdf5 file (no extension).
 It is relative to a hardcoded root, leading slashes are ignored.
 Trailing slashes are not allowed.
 Missing directories are created.

+2. **Measurement**

+   Name of hdf5 group relative to a hardcoded topmost group.

-2. **No. of ticks**
+3. **No. of ticks**

    The server will record all packets (including ethernet header) until at least that many ticks are seen.